Fairfood/Connect-Mobile/README.md

-## Harvest mobile application
+## Trace mobile application

-With Harvest the the brand can offer premium or special prices to the farmers in their supply chain.
+With Trace the the brand can offer premium or special prices to the farmers in their supply chain.
 We are trying to enable a secure legitimate way for these brands to reach the end farmers in the supply chain and distribute the premium to them.

 The application can do 3 major functionalities: